Climate Campaigner Morgan Trowland Freed After Historic Jail Stint

-Morgan Trowland, a prominent supporter of the Just Stop Oil campaign, was released from HMP Highpoint in Suffolk today at approximately 9:45 am, marking the end of a 14-month incarceration out of a three-year sentence.
-This has been recorded as the longest sentence in British history for nonviolent climate activism.
-Trowland’s commitment was in line with Just Stop Oil’s demand for the UK Government to cease all new licenses for fossil fuel exploration and extraction within the country.
+Morgan Trowland, a top supporter of the Just Stop Oil campaign, walked free from HMP Highpoint in Suffolk this morning at 9:45 am.
+His release ends a 14-month stretch behind bars, part of a three-year sentence—making his punishment the longest ever handed down in the UK for nonviolent climate activism.
+Trowland’s crime?
+Demanding the government stop issuing new licences for fossil fuel exploration and extraction.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.